How Middleware Is Changing Air Travel Management

 While aviation has always been a tech-savvy industry, its cousin – travel management – is now catching up with the trend.
-Middleware is invading travel agencies as they seek to reduce production costs: with personnel, paperwork and multiple apps.
+Integration and synchronization tech is invading travel agencies as they seek to reduce production costs: with personnel, paperwork and multiple apps.
 The paradigm is rapidly changing: travel companies are willing to invest in 1-2 advanced solutions which will substitute a complex system of disparate software and start receiving a return on investment as soon as possible.
 According to the newest report by Technavio, the global travel technologies market size will grow by USD 6.4 billion during 2019-2023.

-Connecting Software is going to take a closer look at travel tech middleware as our team has recently been reinforced by an expert in this area.
+Connecting Software is going to take a closer look at cooperation with travel tech as our team has recently been reinforced by an expert in this area.
 Eduardo Coreixo, our Sales Director and Business Development, previously worked for several air travel management technology companies and has gained experience in this field.

 Now, with the insights from both sides of the field, Eduardo Coreixo has analyzed the air travel management areas which are experiencing the biggest digital transformation.
 In his opinion, the next few years it will all depend on middleware which helps various systems to communicate in a smooth manner.
 And of course, IT companies like Connecting Software which create innovative integration and synchronization solutions.

 He names five main areas where integration software will make the biggest difference.